rust-lang/rust/src/doc/rustc/src/platform-support/wasm32-unknown-unknown.md

 Note that it is still possible for Rust crates and libraries to enable WebAssembly features on a per-function level.
-This means that the build command above may not be sufficent to disable all WebAssembly features.
+This means that the build command above may not be sufficient to disable all WebAssembly features.
 If the final binary still has SIMD instructions, for example, the function in question will need to be found and the crate in question will likely contain something
 like: